Assessment and feedback

 - Arts-owned units do not generally apply hurdle requirements as part of the assessment regime.
-In accordance with the Assessment in Coursework Units: Development and Implementation of an Assessment Regime Procedures, a unit is permitted to apply a hurdle requirement only with the approval of the Deputy Dean, Education.
+In accordance with the Assessment Regime Procedure, a unit is permitted to apply a hurdle requirement only with the approval of the Deputy Dean, Education.
 Units with hurdle requirements must clearly indicate in the Handbook and on Moodle whether the hurdle is a competency or threshold hurdle, and the penalty for students who fail to meet the hurdle requirement.

 Responsibility: Chief examiners, unit coordinators.